grafana/loki/docs/sources/clients/promtail/_index.md

 ### Support for compressed files

-Promtail has native support for ingesting compressed files by a mechanism that relies on file extensions.
-If a discovered file has a expected compression file extension, Promtail will lazily decompress the compressed file and push the parsed data to Loki.
+Promtail now has native support for ingesting compressed files by a mechanism that relies on file extensions.
+If a discovered file has an expected compression file extension, Promtail will lazily decompress the compressed file and push the parsed data to Loki.
 Important details are:
 * It relies on the `\n` character to separate the data into different log lines.